SpongeBob SquarePants 4D: The Great Jelly Rescue: Plot

 The ride begins with the French narrator telling the audience to put away any recording devices, and that SpongeBob will be their tour guide through Jellyfish Fields.
 The audience then "dives" underwater in a submarine, hitting an anchor in the process.
 The submarine arrives in Jellyfish Fields, where SpongeBob and Patrick sing "The Jellyfishing Song," from SpongeBob's Last Stand," while catching jellyfish.
 Sandy then shows up with her net launcher to catch the jellyfish.
-SpongeBob notices that the jellyfish have disappeared, and a huge swarm of them attack the trio, launching them into the air.
+SpongeBob notices that the jellyfish have disappeared, and a huge swarm of them attack the trio, launching them and the submarine into the air.
+Sandy loses her net launcher in the process.
+The jellyfish take them all over Spongebob, Patrick, and Squidward's house and the Krusty Krab, where Mr. Krabs yells at Spongebob to get back to work.
+They are next taken through Goo Lagoon, where they pass by Squidward and go through changing tents, causing Spongebob and Patrick to temporally wear swimsuits.

 The jellyfish get sucked inside a large truck, and SpongeBob discovers that the truck driver is Plankton.
 The trio chase after the truck, as it launches itself into the air.
 Plankton then shoves his face against the audience and tells them that he plans to drain the jellyfish of their electricity and use it to destroy The Krusty Krab.
 He then uses an electrified-cannon to electrocute the trio and leaves.